metreeca/mark/README.md

 ```

 - the site is generated and watched as described above
-- the generated site is served on a development grade HTTP server for testing purposes
+- the generated site is served on an embedded HTTP server for testing purposes
 - on supported systems, the served site is automatically opened in the default user browser
 - pages are automatically reloaded on updates